 Jean Weso is a child of the sixties.
 He was born after an encounter between a Swedish woman and a Danish man.
 He grew up in Copenhagen and Paris with his identical twin brother Christian.
-After many years working as an editor and journalist, he has now turned to crime almost full time.
-Since 2009 he has lived in Amsterdam with his Capetonian wife Ingrid, who is, as it happens, also an identical twin.
+After many years working as an editor and journalist, he has turned to crime almost full time.
+Since 2009 he has lived in amazing Amsterdam with his Capetonian wife Ingrid, who happens to have an identical twin sister.

 An extract from the Amsterdam Sniper